Nicksopp/Rasto-Pasto-Cafe-analysis-report-with-excel/README.md

 ## 📌 Project Description

 This project presents an interactive **Excel dashboard** for a café chain, "RESTO PASTO CAFÉ", showcasing key performance metrics such as sales trends, category performance, customer footfall, and store-wise revenue breakdown.
-It is a complete visual analytics solution aimed at helping business owners make data-driven decisions.
+It is a complete visual analytics solution aimed at helping business owners make data-driven with  decisions.

 Built using Microsoft Excel, this dashboard is ideal for **Business/Data Analysts**, especially those learning how to build impactful visuals and explore KPIs from raw data.